 - The Guardian – Guardian news for Public Sector careers.

 - PSE – The online site for the Public Sector Executive magazine for local authorities, the civil service and government bodies providing news, blogs and comments.

-- Government Announcements – Access to all the latest government announcements.
+- Government News and Communications – Access to all the latest government announcements and news.